illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Channel to actor:** Using a mouse to click the button on the screen.

 **Secondary actors:** N/A

 **Channel to secondary actors:** N/A

 **Open issues:** N/A

+**Use case:** Add E-mail Address

+**Iteration:** 1

+**Primary Actor:** New (Unregistered) Player

+**Goal in context:** Add E-mail to associate with the account.

+**Preconditions:** The program is on the Account Registration page.

+**Trigger:** The user is prompted to enter an e-mail address that is not associated with any current account.

+**Scenario:**
+1. Click on text box marked e-mail.
+2. User types in e-mail address.
+3. Press Enter.
+4. Once submitted, verified to be a unique e-mail address on the server and added to user profile.

+**Post conditions:** Profile has a unique e-mail associated to it.

+**Exceptions:**
+1. Invalid e-mail address.
+2. E-mail address is already associated with another profile.

+**Priority:** Medium Priority.
+Often a requirement of many account creation processes, which allows the company a means of communication with account holder for news and account changes.
+May also allow for account verification and permit access if password forgotten.
+A username is also included, which could be used as the only means of profile identification for log in purposes without an e-mail address.

+**When available:** Available when on the Register Account Information Fill-in Page.

+**Frequency of use:** Once for every profile created on the platform.

+**Channel to actor:** Keyboard and mouse

+**Secondary actors:** Profile Server

+**Channel to secondary actors:** Entered e-mail is searched up on the Profile server.
+An error is thrown if the e-mail address is already associated with an already created profile.

+**Open issues:** N/A

 ## GUI Team